Natalie Casey

-Natalie Casey (born 15 April 1980) is an English actress, presenter, narrator and singer.
-She portrayed Carol Groves in the television show Hollyoaks (1996–2000) and Donna Henshaw in Two Pints of Lager and a Packet of Crisps (2001–2011).
+Natalie Laura Casey (born 15 April 1980) is a British actress, presenter, narrator and singer.
+She portrayed Carol Groves in the television show Hollyoaks (1996–2000, 2025) and Donna Henshaw in Two Pints of Lager and a Packet of Crisps (2001–2011).

 Early life

 Casey was born on 15 April 1980 in Rawtenstall, Lancashire.
 Her older sister is the actress Anna-Jane Casey.
 She attended Oldham Theatre Workshop with her longtime friend Antony Cotton.

 Career

 Music

 In January 1984, when Casey was three years old, her rendition of the nursery rhyme "Chick Chick Chicken" reached No. 72 on the UK Singles Chart.
-This made her the youngest female artist to have ever had a solo hit in the UK Top 75 (with seven month old Jessica Smith appearing on the Teletubbies' number one hit in 1997, and Ian Doody in the Top 40 as Microbe aged 3 in 1969).
+This made her the youngest female artist to have had a solo hit in the UK Top 75 (with seven month old Jessica Smith appearing on the Teletubbies' number one hit in 1997, and Ian Doody in the Top 40 as Microbe aged 3 in 1969).
 In the same year, Casey appeared on the BBC's Saturday Superstore.
-During the show, she needed to go to the toilet and asked Boy George to take her.
-In the 2008 live special of Two Pints of Lager and a Packet of Crisps, she performed the single for the first time in over 20 years.